rguatteri/sql_for_healthcare_professionals/03_dates_handling/README.md

-# Date and time handling in PostgreSQL
+# Date and Time Handling in PostgreSQL

-This directory documents PostgreSQL equivalents for common SQL Server date and time functions used while completing the *SQL for Healthcare Professionals* course.
-The course demonstrations use SQL Server/T-SQL; [`01_dates_handling.sql`](01_dates_handling.sql) adapts the relevant logic for PostgreSQL.
+This directory documents PostgreSQL equivalents for common SQL Server date and time functions used while completing the LinkedIn Learning course [SQL for Healthcare Professionals](https://www.linkedin.com/learning-login/share?forceAccount=false&redirect=https%3A%2F%2Fwww.linkedin.com%2Flearning%2Fsql-for-healthcare-professionals%3Ftrk%3Dshare_ent_url%26shareId%3D8Ql8AgwDQnWmtkJD99ZSUw%253D%253D).

+> ⚠️ Course demonstrations used Microsoft SQL Server and SQL Server Management Studio (SSMS).
+As I was not proficient in using them, I relied on **PostgreSQL**, **pgAdmin 4**, and **Visual Studio Code**.

 ## Contents